English, German and French second-hand books on golf and its continental kindred games colf, crosse and mail. Click here!

 According

-to most golf history books, Scottish and later British royalty has
+to most golf history books, Scottish and later British royalty have

 played a prominent role in golf, hence the name ‘the Royal and Ancient